amb26/ponder/content/_index.md

 interactions and guide their land use decisions including evaluation of seed mixes, as well as supporting their volunteers' observation work.
 I have implemented the
 <a href="https://oregon-bee-project.github.io/melittoflora/viz.html">Melittoflora</a> tool using a provisional version
-of the [Infusion](/infusion) framework which filters the project's data on wild bees by geographical, temporal and taxonomic filters and visualises the resulting interactions as a live, attractive bipartite ribbon graph.
+of the <a href="/infusion">Infusion</a> framework which filters the project's data on wild bees by geographical, temporal and taxonomic filters and visualises the resulting interactions as a live, attractive bipartite ribbon graph.
 </div>
 </div>